taogen-docs/resources-of-learning/#cs-foundations.md

 <br>

-- Introduction to the Theory of Computation by Michael Sipser
+- Introduction to the Theory of Computation (3rd, 2012) by Michael Sipser
+- Computational Complexity: A Modern Approach (2009) by Sanjeev Arora, Boaz Barak
+- The Nature of Computation (2011) by Cristopher Moore, Stephan Mertens

 <br>